sunnyvalecityrp/Standalone-House-Purchase-V1/README.md

 **Future Developments:**

 - **Persistent Data Storage:** Working on saving player-purchased homes across sessions.
-- **Additional Features:** Exploring options like house customization and expanded interactions.
+- **Additional Features:** Pricing for homes to show a price on the purchase (this is almost finished, so release could be soon)

 ---